ppanyukov/vso-agent-docker/readme.md

 Note that this kind of agent is planned to be replaced by unified VSTS agent which can be found here: https://github.com/Microsoft/vsts-agent/

+WORK IN PROGRESS.
+Things may change or disappear quickly.